in-depth Guide

 • Considering the content, purpose, and source of the statement

-• Ensuring bank employees are well trained and understand how to verify bank statements
+• Ensuring bank employees are well-trained and understand how to look for fake business bank statements.

 • Consulting independent information sources, security, and legal or risk management departments when performing due diligence regarding bank statements and their contents